peplau/MVPinny-Chrome-Extension/README.md

 3. Open Google Chrome

-4. Navigate to the Chrome Extensions Management Page In the address bar, type the expression below and press Enter.
+4. Navigate to the Chrome Extensions Management Page.
+In the address bar, type the expression below and press Enter.
 ```extensions
 chrome://extensions/
 ```

 5. Enable Developer Mode
 In the top-right corner of the Extensions page, toggle the "Developer mode"